Solomeo Sang

 Â

-I imagine also, in the evident love of great philosophy at the root of your work, you may recognize and appreciate the allusion to T. S. Eliot's famous "Burnt Norton" and his stunning phrase "the still point of a turning world."
+In the evident love of great philosophy at the root of the Brunello Cucinelli brand, I am happy to note that many may recognize and appreciate the allusion to T. S. Eliot's famous "Burnt Norton" and his stunning phrase "the still point of a turning world."

 Â

-I was happy to adopt it somewhat here to express something otherwise inexpressible which I have encountered through your work.
+I was happy to adopt it somewhat here to express something otherwise inexpressible which I have encountered through the work of the Brunello Cucinelli company.

 Â